ChaoyaoYe/follow_vue/change.md

 ### new hook: `beforeMount`

 This new hook is introduced to accompany the separation of instantiation and DOM mounting.
 It is called right before the DOM compilation starts and `this.$el` is available, so you can do some pre-processing on the element here.

-### removed hooks: `attached` & `detached`

-These two have caused confusions about when they'd actually fire, and proper use cases seem to be rare.
-Let me know if you have important use cases for these two hooks.

 ## Computed Properties